dapritchard/PepSAVIms/README.md

-# Software for bioactivity research
+# Software for the prioritization of putative bioactive compounds

-The repository is being constructed with the intention of providing R-language software tools which aim to perform at least the services described below.
+The PepSAVIms R package provides a collection of software tools used to facilitate the prioritization of putative bioactive compounds from a complex biological matrix.
+The package was constructed to provide an implementation of the statistical portion of the laboratory and statistical procedure proposed in _The PepSAVI-MS pipeline for natural product bioactive peptide discovery_, by Kirkpatrick et al.

 ## Data analysis pipeline

-The software here hopes to perform the following steps, described in more detail below.
+The software in this package aims to perform the following steps, described in more detail below.

-1. Binning
+1. Consolidation
 2. Filtering
 3. Compound ranking

-#### Binning
+#### Consolidation

-Compound data is modified by the Progenesis software.
-After this data is binned.
+The mass spectrometry abundance data can optionally undergo two preprocessing steps.
+The first step is a consolidation step: the goal is to to consolidate mass spectrometry observations in the data that are believed to belong to the same underlying compound.
+In other words, the instrumentation may have obtained multiple reads of mass spectrometry abundances that in actuality belong to the same compound - in which case we wish to attribute all of those observations to a single compound.

 #### Filtering

-Scientific knowledge is applied to the data in order to reduce the number of candidate compounds which are considered in the data analysis.
+The second optional preprocessing step for the mass spectrometry abundance data is a filtering step.
+The goal of the filtering step is to further reduce the data set to focus on only those compounds that could plausibly be contributing to the bioactivity area of interest.
+Furthermore, these criteria aim to filter out some of the noise detected in the dataset.
+By filtering the candidate set prior to statistical analysis, the ability of the analysis to effectively differentiate such compounds is greatly increased.

 #### Data analysis

-Compounds are ranked by some mechanism such that the highest-ranked compounds are thought to have the largest effect on bioactivity levels.
+Once the mass spectrometry abundance data has optionally undergone any preprocessing steps, a statistical procedure to search for putative bioactive peptides is performed.
+The procedure works by specifying the level of the L2 penalty parameter in the elastic net penalty, and tracking the inclusion of the coefficients corresponding to compounds into the nonzero set along the elastic net path.
+An ordered list of candidate compounds is obtained by providing the order in which the coefficients corresponding to compounds entered the nonzero set.

-## Exploratory tools
+## Further information

-1. Visualizing the bioactivity data
-2. Summaries of the mass spectrometry data
+Please see the R function documentation or the package vignettes for far more information regarding the use of this package.